o2sdev/dxp-starter-kit/.changeset/violet-maps-peel.md

 '@dxp/ui': minor
 ---

-feat: replace buttons to links in blocks
+feat: replace buttons with links in blocks and add CMS-editable variant field